CamoKnight117/MobileAppDev/README.md

   - Details: As detailed above, each module has a button in both the main page and in the bottom navbar, each with their own icons and text (and color) to differentiate them.
 13. (optional) The app should be optimized for both portrait and landscape modes on both phones and tablets.
   - Implemented: Yes
   - Details: As mentioned above, there are specific layouts for just the tablet, and also as mentioned above, the app is usable in both portrait and landscape modes.
+Additionally, since we tested the app on the Pixel 6 and Nexus 10 (each using API 33), the app is especially optimized on these devices specifically.